 These Cookies and Cream Cookies are soft and chewy chocolate chip cookies that are loaded with chocolate sandwich cookies, ensuring every single bite has two cookies in one!
 If that wasn’t amazing enough, they’re gluten free, nut free, eggless and easily vegan!

-- Soft & Gooey Inside- The cookies are chewy and oozing with chocolate inside!
+- Soft & Gooey Inside- The cookies are chewy and oozing with chocolate inside like my No Butter Chocolate Chip Cookies!

-- Chocolate Chips- They are loaded and topped with chocolate chips!
+- Chocolate Chips- They are fully loaded and topped with chocolate chips like in our Eggless Chocolate Cookies!!

 - Chocolate Sandwich Cookies- You can use gluten free oreos, but I use gluten free/ vegan chocolate sandwich cookies.

 - Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this one because it’s nut safe but it does contain dairy.
+I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
+It also contains xanthan gum which really helps give baked goods their bounce.

-- Butter/ Vegan Baking Stick- Only use softened.
-If you use melted, the cookies will spread too much.
+- Butter/ Vegan Baking Stick- Only use room temperature.
+If you use melted, the cookies will spread too much while baking.

 - Cornstarch and Water- These are eggless cookies so this mixture helps bind everything together.

-- Dark Brown Sugar- I use this instead of granulated for added moisture.
+- Dark Brown Sugar- I use this instead of granulated for added moisture just like in our Mini Chocolate Chip Cookies.

 - Molasses- The secret ingredient!
 I use a tablespoon of unsulphured molasses.
 Without it, the cookies will dry up as soon as they’re cool.